 About the Internship

-UVa CAPS’ American Psychological Association accredited program provides doctoral internship training in Health Service Psychology (HSP) within a multidisciplinary university counseling center context, and in a manner consistent with Professional Psychology in Health Care Services: A Blueprint for Education and Training (APA, 2013).
-Accordingly, psychologists such as those functioning within university counseling centers are recognized as Health Service Providers if they are duly trained and experienced in the delivery of preventive, assessment, diagnostic and therapeutic intervention services relative to the psychological and physical health of consumers.
+U.Va.
+CAPS’ American Psychological Association accredited program provides doctoral internship training in Health Service Psychology (HSP) within a multidisciplinary university counseling center context.
+Psychologists practicing within university counseling centers are recognized as providing Health Service Psychology if they are duly trained and experienced in the delivery of preventive, assessment, diagnostic and therapeutic intervention services relative to the psychological and physical health of consumers.
 The internship program offers three full-time, 12 month positions.

 The activities listed are the core training activities required of all interns.
 Interns are expected to work 40-45 hours per week.